knightsUCF/CarRacing/Log.md

+# A Way to Design the Procedural Levels

+We can test out each method of GenerateModerateTraffic(), GenerateModerateTrafficWithLoot(), maybe even number them and write up a description in the notes.

+This way we can test just one iteration over and over and guage how that feels.
+We can always increase this to 2X repetitions in the actual gameplay, but then we can test the change from GenerateModerateTraffic() to GenerateLightTraffic() and fine tune that through gameplay.
+Then with enough of thes levels we can randomly change from GenerateModerateTraffic() to GenerateLightTraffic() and other combinations.

 # Debugging Code - Total Cars Count (game objects with tag)

 We added this code to Garbage.cs, to convienently get the total cars count during the Start() method: